Rampastring/WorldAlteringEditor/README.md

 ## Motivation

-The purpose of the project is to develop a new scenario editor for Dawn of the Tiberium Age, replacing the old FinalSun map editor developed in the TS/RA2 modding community in the early 2000s.
+The purpose of the project is to develop a new scenario editor for Dawn of the Tiberium Age, Tiberian Sun and Red Alert 2, replacing the old FinalSun map editor developed in the TS/RA2 modding community in the early 2000s.
 I think it has been sad to see the ancient map editor restrict the community as much as it has done, and instead of developing a proper replacement for it (which could be achieved relatively quickly),